 Increasing the spacing between lines by a small amount will make it easy to read.
 Avoid bunching or stretching the font.
-Basically, giving your copy room to ‘breathe’ will help.
+Basically, giving your copy room to ‘breathe’.

 Colours & backgrounds

-Red is also the colour of danger and makes your reader feel a bit anxious.
-This isn’t the emotion you want in your reader.
+Red is also the colour of danger and can make your reader feel anxious, which isn’t the emotion you want them to feel.

 You may be tempted to use red to emphasise certain words – but this has the opposite effect on many people and makes it very difficult for some groups.

 Remember that 10% of the population is dyslexic and they could be great your potential customers … if only they could read what you had written easily.